sunghunbae/BE2/README.md

 7970 triangular faces and 3987 vertices.

-In BE2, these triangular faces or boundary elements are handled by a matrix of 3*face columns and 3*face rows.
-BE2 calculation needs matrix inversion and it may take a while for a big matrix.
-So, it would be sensible to reduce the matrix size as long as the accuracy is not compromised severely.
+In BE2, these triangular faces or boundary elements are handled by a matrix of [3*face,3*face], thus it may take a long time to invert a large matrix.
+For the above ubiquitin example, inversion of a 23970 by 23970 matrix derived directly from MSMS outputs is not trivial and will take a very long time.
+So, it would be sensible to minimize the matrix size as long as the accuracy is not severely compromised.

-The number of faces or elements depends on the size and shape complexitiy of the molecule of interest, but normally 800-2400 faces are good enough.
+The appropriate number of faces or elements depends on the size and shape complexitiy of the molecule of interest, but normally 800-2400 faces are good enough for most protein structures.
 However, best practice is to generate a series of surfaces with varying number of faces and run each of them, and extrapolate the results to an infinite number of faces.

-msms2gts serves this purpose.
-It reads MSMS output (.vert and .face files) and coarsen it to a desired number of faces.
+msms2gts was written to serve this purpose.
+It reads the MSMS outputs (.vert and .face files) and coarsens them and saves to a GTS output with a desired number of faces.

 ```
 $ msms2gts 1UBQ 800